 An elected Board of Directors oversees all activities of ARCS Foundation Minnesota.
 At monthly board meetings, the work and progress of the committees is discussed.
-Officers of the Minnesota Board are listed below.
-Committees include Development; Marketing, Social Media & Public Relations; Membership, Member Satisfaction & Events; Development, and University Relations.
-In addition, there are several Board Members-at-Large who serve on the Minnesota Board.
-Our fiscal year is July 1 to June 30, with an annual meeting held each May.
-The year's largest event is the Scholar Awards Event in October, when the scholars are presented with their monetary awards.
+Officers of the Minnesota Chapter Board are listed below.
+Committees include Development; Communcations & Marketing; Membership, Events; and University Relations.
+In addition, there are several At-Large Board Member positions.
+Our fiscal year is July 1 to June 30, with an annual meeting held each July.
+The year's largest event is the Scholar Awards Event in October, when the Scholars are presented with their monetary awards.

-Barb Goergen is President and one of the co-founders of Medicom Health Interactive.
-Medicom Health Interactive develops evidence-based health and wellness software applications that are licensed to hospitals across the U.S. and are used for online consumer engagement.
-These applications stratify at-risk populations, empower consumers to make healthy lifestyle choices, and provide health care systems and hospitals ways to connect with individuals in the areas that they serve.
-Barb has over 30 years of experience developing medical and health education programs.
+Barb has had over 30 years of experience developing medical and health education programs.
 During that time, she helped create several hundred interactive health awareness programs for some of the largest pharmaceutical companies and medical associations like the American Heart Association, the American Diabetes Association and the National Cancer Institute.
+Medicom Health Interactive developed health education and awareness software applications that are licensed to hospitals across the U.S. and are used for online consumer engagement.
+Medicom Health Interactive was sold in 2021.
 Prior to founding Medicom Health Interactive, she directed the post-graduate School of Blood Bank Technology for the American Red Cross in Madison, Wisconsin.

-Barb is a strong supporter of STEM educational initiatives across all age levels.
+Barb is a founding member of the Minnesota Chapter of ARCS Foundation and received the Chapter ARCS Light Award in 2016.
+She is a strong supporter of STEM educational initiatives across all age levels.
 Her interest in supporting graduate students through ARCS began when her son started his journey through higher education as a PhD student at Stanford.
-He is now an Assistant Professor of Biomedical Engineering at Purdue.
-Barb has served on the Eden Prairie Community Education Advisory Council and is an active member of LifeScience Alley.
-She has a B.S. degree in Medical Technology from the University of Michigan.
+He is now a Professor of Biomedical Engineering at Purdue.
+She has a B.S. degree in laboratory medicine from the University of Michigan.